 Today is the day that many of you will have been waiting for.
 We will embark on a full-day adventure to track the mountain gorillas in Bwindi Forest National Park.
 The trek will commence with a short briefing on gorillas trekking rules to ensure the safety of both the guests and the gorillas.
 We will then start the trek into the Impenetrable Forest to encounter the gentle giants of Bwindi National Park.
 We will follow the expert guides, looking for signs of the gorillas and changing direction accordingly until we find them.
 After this rare and memorable experience is over, we will spend the rest of the day and night in Bwindi National Park.

-Today is a unique opportunity to learn about the tragic history of these local communities through a variety of activities.
-Choose between the Batwa cultural experience where you visit a local community and learn about their way of life.
+Today is a unique opportunity to trek the endangered golden monkeys of Mgahinga Gorilla National Park or spend the morning learning about these local communities’ tragic history through various activities.
+Choose between the Batwa cultural experience, where you visit a local community and learn about their way of life, a Sabyinyo Volcano hiking tour, and/or a golden monkey trekking experience in the Mgahinga Gorilla National Park.
 Other activities include canoe trekking at Lake Mutanda and a coffee-making experience, where you can try your hand at the local industry.
-After the local activity, drive to Volcanoes National Park in Rwanda via the Kyanika border
+After the morning activity, we will drive to Lake Bunyonyi for overnight.

 Accommodation & Meals